 What is Certified Piedmontese Dry Age?

 Dry aging is a controlled decay process used on meat, especially beef.
 What it does, is evaporate moisture out of the meat and condense the flavor.
-What ends up coming from the dry aging process is a tender texture; this is the discerning characteristic of dry aged beef.
+What ends up coming from the dry-aging process is a tender texture; this is the discerning characteristic of dry-aged beef.
 After dry aging for at least 30 days the steak isn’t as chewy.
-Collagen breaks down at this length of time giving a succulent & softer mouth feel.
-Flavor will become more intense the longer the beef is aged, after 30 days it will start to develop a nutty or almost buttery popcorn nuance.
+Collagen breaks down at this length of time giving a succulent & softer mouthfeel.
+The flavor will become more intense the longer the beef is aged, after 30 days it will start to develop a nutty or almost buttery popcorn nuance.

-Anything dry aged for less than 30 days will not have gained the benefits or characteristics of dry aging that you look for when wanting to experience a product of this type or caliber.
-Anything past 30 days just continues to add to this extended flavor profile and escalate the tenderness, at some point though you have to stop dry aging to have meat remain.
+Anything dry-aged for less than 30 days will not have gained the benefits or characteristics of dry-aging that you look for when wanting to experience a product of this type or caliber.
+Anything past 30 days just continues to add to this extended flavor profile and escalate the tenderness, at some point though you have to stop dry aging to have meat remaining.
 Imagine what you can get from being patient!

-The dry age process started around 1950’s as a natural way to preserve meat.
+The dry-age process started around the 1950s as a natural way to preserve meat.
 Butchers discovered curing meat through dry aging created a more tender and delicious steak.

-On the other end, wet aging came around when plastic cryovac bags were invented (after 1960’s).
-The bags block oxygen and thus slowing down moisture and product loss (most chef’s and restaurants use wet aging because of product loss v. profit margins).
-It really doesn't add any value to your steak, it just allows restaurants to preserve and keep the beef for longer.
+On the other end, wet aging came around when plastic CRYOVAC bags were invented (after the 1960s).
+The bags block oxygen and thus slowing down moisture and product loss (most chefs and restaurants use wet aging because of product loss v. profit margins).
+It doesn't add any value to your steak, it just allows restaurants to preserve and keep the beef for longer.

-This moisture loss is the main aspect of dry aging, and it is what changes the flavor of dry-aged meat.
-With this process we are trying to pull moisture out of the meat over time.
-While this happens the mold will extend its life and grow.
-Think of mold on blue cheese- its good mold not bad mold, necessary for better product and flavor.
+This moisture loss is the main aspect of dry-aging, and it is what changes the flavor of dry-aged meat.
+With this process, we are trying to pull moisture out of the meat over time.
+While this happens the mold will extend its life and growth.
+Think of mold on blue cheese- it's good mold not bad mold, necessary for better product and flavor.

-Sometimes when working with this process you can the cap the steak with so called “beef frosting”.
-After 30 days or so, we will take steak trim and render down the fat into liquid and spread it on the outside to completely cover the meat to slow down the moisture loss and reabsorb the rich flavor from the fat.
+Sometimes, when working with this process you can cap the steak with so-called “beef frosting”.
+After 30 days or so, we will take steak trim and render down the fat into liquid, and spread it on the outside to completely cover the meat to slow down the moisture loss and reabsorb the rich flavor from the fat.
 This still allows the natural enzymes to work magic inside and keep us from losing too much of the meat per subprimal.

 To help understand more of this process another type of cooking metaphor we can use is how we would make a beef stock or beef jus.
 We start with a large pot of water and other ingredients on the stovetop.
-As more moisture heats and evaporates, the flavor of liquid is getting concentrated.
-Similar, with our beef, as moisture evaporates, the natural beef flavor gets concentrated and intensifies.
+As more moisture heats and evaporates, the flavor of the stock gets more concentrated.
+Similarly, with our beef, as moisture evaporates, the natural beef flavor gets concentrated and intensifies.

-As you can tell, we at Certified Piedmontese are working to make sure we use the best dry aging process around, so that when you get your product you are getting exactly what you ordered and more!
-We have dry aged products up on Piedmontese.com and if you are in Lincoln, Nebraska we have dry age products, including a handmade Dry Age Sausage, something you can't find anywhere else, available at The Mercato.
-We also serve our Certified Piedmontese Dry Age Steaks at our restaurant Casa Bovina also in Lincoln, Nebraska.
+As you can tell, we at Certified Piedmontese are working to make sure we use the best dry-aging process around, so that the product you get is exactly what you ordered and more!
+We have dry-aged products up on Piedmontese.com and if you are in Lincoln, Nebraska we have dry age products, including a handmade Dry Age Sausage, something you can't find anywhere else, available at The Mercato.
+We also serve our Certified Piedmontese Dry Age Steaks at our restaurant Casa Bovina in Lincoln, Nebraska.